President of Armenian Academy of Sciences visited JINR

 Participants of the meeting noted along-standing efficient cooperation between Armenia and JINR, as well as outlined prospects for its enhancement.
 One of the bright examples of joint activities is the creation of precision laser inclinometers for the observatory in Garni (Armenia).
 Moreover, active joint works of scientists from Armenia are underway with the Laboratory of Information Technologies.

 “Throughout the history of the Institute, there have been stable and strong relations between JINR and the Republic of Armenia.
 The cooperation of JINR with the National Academy of Sciences of Armenia has a reliable foundation.
-Our organisation is interested to enhance contacts with the NAS of Armenia and its institutes, as well as with scientific and educational institutions of the country,” RAS Academician Grigory Trubnikov highlighted.
+Our organization is interested to enhance contacts with the NAS of Armenia and its institutes, as well as with scientific and educational institutions of the country,” RAS Academician Grigory Trubnikov highlighted.

 “Armenia now aims to deepen international cooperation.
-It is necessary to strengthen links with Russian scientific institutes and with JINR as an intergovernmental organisation located there,” President of the NAS of Armenia Ashot Sagyan noted.
+It is necessary to strengthen links with Russian scientific institutes and with JINR as an intergovernmental organization located there,” President of the NAS of Armenia Ashot Sagyan noted.
 According to Academician Sagyan, one of the promising fields for scientific cooperation is selective membranes for antiviral applications, which are being developed in JINR by the Laboratory of Nuclear Reactions.
 The parties paid special attention to the discussion of prospects for extending the range of subject areas of joint scientific research, in particular, in the fields of life sciences and bioinformatics.
 There was also a proposal to participate more actively in bilateral RSF-Armenia programmes.

 Following the meeting, the parties agreed to draft a comprehensive roadmap on the development of cooperation.